 Direct-to-consumer or D2C is a business model where there are little to no intermediaries such as agents, distributors, wholesalers, and retailers.
 As the brand, you sell directly to your customers.
 This also means you control all aspects of your business — from production to distribution and everything in between.

-In short, a D2C brand is an independent seller and has more authority over their business.
+In short, a D2C brand is an independent seller and has more authority over its business.

 A D2C eCommerce brand primarily uses online methods to find customers and collect orders.
 Compared to other eCommerce models, D2C has many benefits running from profit to better reach.
 Let’s look at the most popular reasons why brands are choosing D2C over other business models.